 The park celebrated World Rhino Day on September 19 near the Nairobi Train Station with an event tent.
 Crafts, trivia, rhino artifacts and educational activities were offered.
 Guests could help create a large paper mache globe that was given to the rhinos as enrichment later in the day.
 At the time, the park was home to two species of rhinoceros.

-As of November 2016, the oldest giraffe at park was 21 year old Tesa.
+As of November 2016, the oldest giraffe at the park was 21-year-old Tesa.

 In March 2017, a baby Kudu was named Stewart in honor of new park president Stewart Clark.